amplication/docs/docs/getting-started/plugins.md

 :::note
 Each version of the Plugin has its own settings, so when you replace the version you also replace its settings.
 :::

+## How To View Open-Source Plugin Code

+All Amplication plugins are open-source and available on GitHub.
+You can find the plugin source code for each individual plugin in Amplication's [`plugins`](https://github.com/amplication/amplication-plugins) repository.

+Besides the plugins created by the Amplication team and the community, you can [develop your own custom plugins](/plugins/overview/).

 ## How To Develop a Custom Plugin